refilwe-tech/invest-smart-web/README.md

 - NB!
 Use **ngrok url** if you're not the one running the server.
 - In your terminal: run `npm run web` or `yarn web`.
 - Open your browser to the running port: [localhost login screen](http://localhost:5173/login)

+### How to setup git

+Download Git Bash here [Git Bash Windows](https://git-scm.com/downloads/win) NB!
+Change to the OS you're using Read more on this article on how to setup: [Installing and Configuring Git for the First Time](https://syllabus.africacode.net/topics/git/setting-up-git/)